 PhD students are encouraged to participate in international workshops and conferences.
-It is required that you prepare a paper/chapter that will be presented at the conference.
+It is required that you get a paper approved for presentation at the conference.

 Talk to your supervisors and colleagues about conference participation.
-They can give you helpful advice about all the conferences out there and share experiences with you.
+They can give you helpful advice about relevant conferences and share experiences with you.

-As discussed in the 'Booking and Planning Travel' section, if you are accepted for a conference, you have to formally apply for travel subsidy and prepare a conference budget.
+As discussed in the 'Booking and Planning Travel' section, if you are accepted for a conference, you must formally apply for travel subsidy and prepare a conference budget.
 As mentioned above, you can find the application form in the mailroom or you can download it by following this link: Travel and conferences (au.dk).
 The conference participation must be approved by the PhD coordinator, and the budget approved by the accountant.